gelatodigital/automate-sdk/README.md

   // Payment params
-  useTreasury?: boolean;    // use false if your task is self-paying (default: true) feeToken?: string;        // specify a payment token address or ETH address for native token (default: ETH)
+  useTreasury?: boolean;    // use false if your task is self-paying (default: true) }
-}

 const params: CreateTaskOptions = { name, execAddress, execSelector, interval };